Pre-Workout At Night: How To Take Without Negative Effects

 • Whether pre-workout impacts your ability to sleep will depend on your personal sensitivity level to caffeine and other stimulants, and whether your pre-workout contains these ingredients.

-• Pre-workout can interfere with sleep, which can lead to poor recovery, poor mood, lack of concentration, increased risk of injury & illness, and struggles to lose weight, or even weight gain.
+• Pre-workout can interfere with sleep, which can lead to poor recovery, poor mood, lack of concentration, increased risk of injury & illness, and struggles to lose weight.

-• There are several easy tips you can use to make it easier to fall asleep including the amount, timing, and type of pre-workout (I’ll recommend my favorites), and other things you do after your workout.
+• There are several simple tips you can use to make it easier to fall asleep including the amount, timing, and type of pre-workout (we cover 5 tips below).

 Is It Bad To Take Pre-Workout At Night?